trust-mfn-berlin/animals-as-objects/vault/help.dendron commands.md

 ![The lookup bar](images/help/interface/new-note.png)

 Lets create an example note under the `material` type.
-To do so, type `material` and then a `dot` to indicate you want to be in the `material` section.
+To do so, type `material` and then a dot `.` to indicate you want to be in the `material` section.
 Then type out the name of your new note as you wish, then hit `Enter`.

 #### Linking notes